Aetopia/ZetaConfig/README.md

-# ZetaMod
+# ZetaPatcher
 A tool to optimize and fix performance issues with Halo Infinite.
-**Note: ZetaMod only supports the Steam release of Halo Infinite!**
+**Note: ZetaPatcher only supports the Steam release of Halo Infinite!**

-## What's ZetaMod?
+## What's ZetaPatcher?
-ZetaMod aims to fix the glaring technical issues with the Halo Infinite PC experience.
+ZetaPatcher aims to fix the glaring technical issues with the Halo Infinite PC experience.
 This tool doesn't touch upon every single issue but focuses on the following:

 1. High CPU Usage.